Each year the Society awards its Members the Research Harmonisation Award (RHA).

 Describe the convener and their expertise for completing the task (100 words maximum).
 Include all the members (including the consumer group or individuals with lived experience), their expertise (maximum 50 words per person) and provide information on the number of countries, early career researchers and the diversity represented in the group.

-The RHG may consist of from five to twenty senior researchers who have a research track record in the topic covered by the Group.
+The RHG may consist of from five to twenty senior and early career researchers who have a research track record in the topic covered by the Group.
 At least half the members should be early career researchers (post docs, first time lecturers) who are nurtured by senior members of the group.
 The senior researchers and early career researchers must be SIRS members.
 The Society recognizes early career researchers as individuals who are less than 40 years of age or within five years post-doc of their terminal degree taking into account career breaks.

 *The overall application is expected to be less than three pages